Sousastep/SousaFX-rnbo-docs/docs/overview.md

 This dial adjusts the envelope sensitivity for the crossfader, which crossfades between the overdriven modulated lowpass filter sound, and the dry detuned sound.
 When the tuba begins a phrase, the crossfade starts on the the dry sound, then quickly follows the envelope over to the filtered sound.
 The louder the tuba plays, the less filtered, and dryer, the sound can become.

 The crossfade's range is actively adjusted via the "Crossfade Position" [binding](bindings.md#left-thumbstick).
 The crosfade's behavior can be modified with the left thumbstick's [button](bindings.md#l3-button).

+### Overdrive

+These parameters set the tone of the overdriven lowpass filtered sound on the quieter end of the crossfade.
+This signal is compressed by the pre-xfade-wet conpressor.

+- mix

+	wet / dry mixer, 100% is all wet signal

+- drive

+	overdrive amount

+- high boost

+	Increase the volume of the high frequencies for a brighter sound. (pre-drive)

+- high freq

+	Set the center frequency of the high filter.

+- high Q

+	Set the width of the high filter.
+0% is broad, 100% is narrow.

+- mid trim

+	Decrease the volume of the mid frequencies for a less muddier sound. (post-drive)

+- mid freq

+	Set the center frequency of the mid filter.

+- mid Q

+	Set the width of the mid filter.
+0% is broad, 100% is narrow.

+### Detune

+These parameters set the tone of the dryer detuned sound on the louder end of the crossfade.
+This signal is compressed by the pre-xfade-dry compressor.

+- mix

+	Wet / dry mixer, 100% is all wet signal.

+- spread

+	The amount of detune between the left and right channels in cents.

+- window

+	Longer window = higher quality, but higher latency. (there is no latency compensation on the dry signal)

+- high boost

+	Increase the volume of the high frequencies for a brighter sound.

+- high freq

+	Set the center frequency of the high filter.

+- high Q

+	Set the width of the high filter.
+0% is broad, 100% is narrow.

+- mid trim

+	Decrease the volume of the mid frequencies for a less muddy sound.

+- mid freq

+	Set the center frequency of the mid filter.

+- mid Q

+	Set the width of the mid filter.
+0% is broad, 100% is narrow.

+### Bassline EQs

+Low-mid frequencies tend to build up for various reasons.
+The "mid trim" can tame those frequencies.

+The tuba's sub frequencies can drop precipitously below 60 Hz.
+The low boost can compensate for that to an extent.

 ### LFO env sens